 Oysters are being farmed at several sites in Frenchman Bay.

 Oysters are filter feeders and get all of their food from planktonic organisms that they capture by pumping water in through their body, filtering out the planktonic organisms (phytoplankton, zooplankton, and bacteria) as they pass by their gills, and then transporting the captured food to their mouths.
 Oysters are brought in as seed (very small juvenile oysters) that are bought from one of multiple certified hatcheries in Maine.
 They are placed in small-mesh bags, which are then often put in lines of cages that are anchored to the bottom and float on the surface.
 As the oysters grow, they are sorted into lower densities and bags with larger mesh sizes so that water flow is as high as possible.
 The bags and cages require maintenance, fouling organisms grow on the nets and cages and reduce flow, slowing the growth of the oysters.
-Some growers have systems where the cages are flipped with one end out of the water, which kills the fouling organisms, while others scrape the organisms to keep the bags as open as possible.
-In addition, predators such as crabs or starfish can sometimes get into the bags reduce survivorship of the oysters.
+Some growers have systems where the cages are flipped with one end out of the water, which kills the fouling organisms, while others scrape the organisms to keep the bags as open as possible In addition, predators such as crabs or starfish can sometimes get into the bags and reduce survivorship of the oysters.

 Oysters grown in Frenchman Bay are the American Oyster, Crassostera virginica, which is native to Maine.